-In the same way that large meat companies are increasingly offering plant-based protein alternatives, the world’s leading dairy businesses, or food majors with a significant position in dairy, are becoming ever more involved in providing dairy-free alternatives.
+In the same way that large meat companies are increasingly offering meat alternatives, the world’s leading dairy businesses, or food majors with a significant position in dairy, are becoming ever more involved in providing dairyalternatives.

-This is not about turning their back on dairy products but an understanding that the market for plant-based, or vegan, milk, yogurt, cheese and ice cream is growing rapidly and such a trend is too important for them to ignore.
+This is not about turning their back on dairy products but an understanding that the market for plant-based milk, yogurt, cheese and ice cream is growing rapidly and too important to ignore.

-Here we look at what those businesses are doing in the dairy-free product area.
+Here we look at what major, conventional dairy companies are doing in these areas.

 The French dairy giant made a move into dairy-free by acquiring WhiteWave Foods, the US manufacturer of the Alpro and Silk plant-based dairy-alternative ranges, in 2016 for US$12.5bn.